Ragnyll/ragnyll.github.io/about.md

  As such, I'm very particular about how any computer I use should work.
 I'm sure you'll find out through this blog just how opinionated I am.
  Python is my language of choice as it's basically my swiss army knife when it come to solving problems.
  Also, I really just _do not care_ about front end design.
- There's some improvments that will come for the usability of this site, but if you're looking for a pretty looking blog this is not the one for you.
+ There's some improvements that will come for the usability of this site, but if you're looking for a pretty looking blog this is not the one for you.
  It really should come as no surprise, given the previous statement, that I mostly prefer working in the back end, in the terminal.

 &nbsp;&nbsp;&nbsp;&nbsp;For my breakin career, I've been goin for 8 years now.
 I rep Arch Enemies Crew (STL).